Objective

 Creativity

-Importance of being able to express one's creativity and to be innovative in planning and carrying out one's professional tasks.
+The importance of being able to express one's creativity and demonstrate innovation in the planning and execution of one's professional tasks.

 EXTRINSIC WORK VALUES